jeremija/snake/README.md

 Follow the setting up guide, open your browser and navigate to [http://localhost:8080/test/test.html](http://localhost:8080/test/test.html).

-You can also run the tests by using typing `make test`.
+You can also run the tests by typing `make test`.
 This will use [mocha-phantomjs](https://www.npmjs.org/package/mocha-phantomjs) as the test runner.

 Building
 --------